The home of “Omaha’s Best Burger” may be the last remnant of the once rough-and-tumble, working-class Sheelytown neighborhood.

-Nicknamed Dinker, Frank operated Dinker’s Bar from its original location for 14 years, at which point he saw an opportunity to relocate and expand his establishment to its current home.
-Built in 1914, the brick building at 2368 S. 29th Street was originally the Hanscom Theater.
+Frank continued to operate Dinker’s Bar from its original location for 14 years, at which point he saw an opportunity to relocate and expand his establishment to its current home.
+Built in 1914, the brick building at 2368 S. 29th Street was originally home to the Hanscom Theater.
 With seating for 200, the theater only remained in business for a short time before closing.
 Afterward, Joseph Zagurski opened a neighborhood grocery which he converted to a bar called Hanscom Inn with the help of his son, Ted, in 1938.

 In 1962, Omaha Police Sergeant Fred Bruning and his wife, Rose Cascio, opened Big Fred’s Bar.
 The Bruning family later relocated and opened Big Fred’s Pizza Garden and Lounge in West Omaha in 1965.
 Bill McDowell subsequently operated the Scheely Tavern from the building until it was destroyed by a fire in 1979.
 Following the fire, Frank gutted and renovated the space, adding a large bar and a full kitchen.

 Frank was deeply involved in the community’s Polish music scene and was named King of Nebraska Polka Days at Peony Park in 1972.
 He regularly booked polka bands to perform at Dinker’s and hosted Sheelytown street dances beginning in the early 1970s, shutting down 29th Street to accommodate the large crowds.
-The street dances came to an end as Polish residents largely moved away from the area, due in part to the construction of the interstate.
+The street dances came to an end as Polish residents largely moved away from the area.

 The addition of a kitchen was Rosemary’s doing.
 She would make 10 pounds of hand-pressed hamburger patties before heading to work at Western Electric.
 Bartenders cooked the burgers on a small grill, along with Polish sausage and kraut on a steamer, feeding customers who sat around drinking and playing cards after their shifts at Falstaff or Kellogg’s.

-Frank was described as a shrewd businessman that was larger-than-life, loud, and a boisterous promoter.
-The devoted family man who along with being an active member of his church also found time to coach softball and football in addition to hosting Easter egg hunts and hiring a Santa to hand out stockings each year.
+Frank was described as a shrewd businessman who was larger-than-life, loud, and a boisterous promoter.
+The devoted family man, along with being an active member of his church, also found time to coach the Lil’ Dinks softball and football teams in addition to hosting Easter egg hunts and hiring a Santa to hand out stockings each year.
 When Frank retired in 1993, he turned the family business over to his children.

 It’s one of a dying breed of bar and grill where you seat yourself, order food from the back counter, and drinks from the bar.
 The cash-only establishment has an ATM on site for the unprepared.
 Served on Rotella’s buns, the burgers continue to follow Rosemary’s recipe and are made from one-third pound portions of unseasoned ground beef, formed using a seven-ounce ice cream scoop, and cooked on a griddle primed with bacon, which gives the meat its flavor.